psychemedia/sin-eater-resources/src/_munslow.md

 Historically, he says, the custom involved a beggar or poor person eating bread and drinking the local brew across the body of someone who had died unprepared for death.
 A payment was then made, and it was believed that the sins of the dead person were now in the sin-eater, so the soul could go to heaven in peace.

-The sin-eater was usually ex­cluded from the village com­munity, but on the 75-year-old Richard Munslow’s gravestone are the words "In loving memory"; so the sins he accumulated could not have been that great.
+The sin-eater was usually ex­cluded from the village com­munity, but on the 75-year-old Richard Munslow's gravestone are the words "In loving memory"; so the sins he accumulated could not have been that great.

 Sadly, the gravestone has partly fallen, but Mr Morris is deter­mined it shall be fully restored, even if he has no intention of reviving the custom it commem­orates.
 A stonemason has said he can do the work for £900, and the money is coming in.